 The park will offer the required annual safety training for all wildland firefighters who maintain a red card.
-At a minimum, annual training will consist of an 8-hour firefighter safety refresher that must include training on fire shelter care and use.
-Basic firefighter training (inclusive of S-130/190) will be provided for all employees new to wildland fire.
+At a minimum, annual training will consist of an 8-hour firefighter safety refresher that must include training on fire shelter care and use, a Hazardous Material refresher and First Aid/CPR biannually.
+Basic firefighter training for all new Wildland firefighters will include S-130/190, L-180, I-100 and IS-700. .
 Qualifications for all positions will conform to minimum standards established in the Wildland and Prescribed Fire Qualifications System publication PMS-310-1.
 More stringent qualifications may be imposed by the department, agency, or park as needed.